Lab coats optional, curiosity required

 -

-Methylene blue - blue dye and a medication
+Methylene blue - a blue dye that is also used as a medication

 -